 Once you know who your prospects are, it is time to woo them.

-The main purpose is to address struggles that a specific company faces or a specific block in its path to converting.
+The main purpose is to address struggles that a specific company faces or a specific block that is stopping them from converting.

-For example, ROI Amplified found that their detailed content, which they thought would drive interest by showing off their technical expertise, was attracting traffic from universities, likely students learning about marketing.
+For example, ROI Amplified found that their detailed content, which they thought would drive interest by showing off their technical expertise, was attracting traffic from universities, likely students learning about marketing, who would not be interested in buying their product.

-Step 5: Connect content + message to persona and account
+Step 5: Connect content and message to persona and account

 Now that you have created awesome content and ABM content marketing strategy, it is time to get it into the right hands.